 Graphics technology is usually hard to explain, but ray tracing is rather simple.
 It attempts to emulate the way light works in the real world.
 Instead of creating pre-designed, or “baked-in” lighting for scenes in games, ray tracing traces the path of simulated light.
 Or, rather, millions of simulated lights, or photons.
 The light bounces off objects as it moves and interacts with their properties.
 If it bounces from a glossy green surface, for instance, its hue may change.

 That’s essentially how light works in real life.
-A particle of light springs from its point of origin and travels along until it interacts with an object, at which point its path is determined by that object’s properties.
+A particle of light bursts forth from its point of origin and travels along until it interacts with an object, at which point its path is determined by that object’s properties.
 It might be absorbed by a dense, dark object, or almost entirely reflected by a mirror.

 How can you see ray tracing at home?